egilliemir/DSA210-termProject/README.md

 These results motivate the use of machine learning models to evaluate the combined and non-linear effects of multiple socio-economic and nutritional factors on World Cup performance.

+## Machine Learning

+We train predictive models to classify World Cup success (Top-8 finish) using socio-economic and nutritional indicators.
+Due to strong class imbalance, models are evaluated using AUC, F1, and stratified cross-validation.

+A baseline logistic regression model captures limited signal and struggles to generalize on a highly imbalanced validation set.
+A Random Forest model improves performance by learning non-linear relationships and interactions between features.

+Feature importance analysis highlights economic capacity (log GDP) and food supply as the most influential predictors, while population plays a secondary role.
+Overall, the results suggest that World Cup success is driven by a combination of factors rather than any single variable.

 # Expected Findings #